MicheleMal/UserManager/README.md

 ### Features:

 * Register a new user
-* Login to obtain JWT Token
+* Login to get JWT token
-* Access logged-in user's information
+* Access information of logged in user
-* Modify the account information of the logged-in user
+* Modify the account information of the logged in user
-* Delete the account of the logged-in user
+* Delete the account of the logged in user
-* Retrieve all registered users (only for administrators)
+* Retrieve all registered users (only for administrators and owner)
+* Modify a user's role via email (admin and owner only)

 ### Technologies Used:
 * Node.js